IFFGD's 2023 Advocacy Event

 Breakout Session 1: Contacting your legislators via Social Media and email

-During this interactive session Megen and Hayley will teach you how to create social media posts and emails that you can send directly to your representatives.
+During this interactive session Megen and Kelsey taught our attendees to create social media posts and emails to send directly to their representatives.
 These are great ways to reach out and advocate for yourselves, family members, and friends.

 Patient Advocate